 To ensure everyone can equally participate:

 - Invite women, men, girls and boys from different at-risk groups.
 Invite people with different types of impairments as they will have different requirements and needs.
-Women and girls with disabilities are often underrepresented and you should strongly facilitate their participation.
+Women and girls with disabilities and persons with intellectual or psychosocial disabilities are often underrepresented and you should strongly facilitate their participation.

 - Use gender- and disability sensitive language and communication free of stereotypes.

-- Pay attention to individuals with a pattern of speaking less and invite them to offer their thoughts.
+- Pay attention to individuals with a pattern of speaking less and invite them to offer their thoughts, or facilitate one-on-one discussions.
+Be mindful of people experiencing anxiety or distress and do not wish to speak in front of a group.

 - Give participants the opportunity to ask the speaker to stop or slow down.
 Color cards can be used, whereby participants raise a red card when they didn’t understand, yellow when they wish the speaker to slow down and green to show they understand the content.